You have insurance, but do you understand it?

 So Who Gets the Better Deal?

 The insurance company gets to have a thriving business that employs thousands of people.
-But policyholders get the peace of mind that comes from knowing their future losses can be reimbursed.
+But policyholders get the peace of mind that comes from knowing future covered losses can be reimbursed.

 And what’s more, there’s an easy way that families and business owners can make sure they’re getting the best value: by working with an independent insurance agent like Harry Levine Insurance.

-Because they aren’t tied in to any specific insurance company, independent agents can shop the market to find the best coverage for your needs.
+Because they aren’t tied in to any specific insurance company, independent agents can shop the market to find coverage that best matches your expressed needs, goals, and budget.